 Unless you love the sun and beaches, on some islands there is not much else to do here.
 Although idyllic, the Caribbean can also mean isolation, which is great for those seeking solitude but you may prefer to stay in a resort to meet others.
-A resort can also save you money on your food, transport costs and accommodation.
-Shop around for a package for different island locations to make the most of your Caribbean holiday.

 Montserrat, Martinique, The Cayman Islands, St Barts, St Lucia, Bonaire and British Virgin Islands are some of the safest islands in the Caribbean.
 Head to one of these for a chic boutique hotel with a view or to meet others try Puerto Rico, Barbados and Aruba, known for their nightlife, where you are guaranteed to meet others.

 The Greater Antilles are formed of: the Cayman Islands, Cuba, Dominican Republic, Haiti, Jamaica and Puerto Rico.
+My favourite out of these islands for solos is Puerto Rico and Cuba.

 Puerto Rico – Puerto Rico is also known for its fabulous beaches, as well as its salsa scene and numerous music stars.
 With historic forts and castles and a Spanish flair, this island is for the music lovers.
-Visit the smaller islands off the coast to see wild horses and one of the most picturesque beaches in the world.
+Visit the smaller islands off the coast to see wild horses and one of the most picturesque beaches in the world. * Discover how to travel solo in Puerto Rico

 Cuba – Put on your dancing shoes on for salsa, rum and culture.
 This country in the Caribbean is like no other, with American classic cars, horse and carts, cowboys smoking Cuban cigars and endless dancing.
 Visit the towns of Trinidad for colourful houses and locals, Holguin for turquoise waters and white-powder beaches, and Havana for a derelict-chic old town.